 What should be taught?
 The way of God (Matthew 22:16).
 Obedience to Jesus’ commands (Matthew 28:20).
 The word of God (Acts 18:11).
 The Lord Jesus Christ (Acts 13:12; 18:25; 28:31).
 A way of life in Christ Jesus (1 Corinthians 4:17).
 The teachings given by Paul (2 Thessalonians 2:15; 2 Timothy 2:2).
 The elementary truths of God’s word (Hebrews 5:12).
 Specific doctrines (Hebrews 6:2).
 The true faith (1 Timothy 2:7).
 The truths of the faith (1 Timothy 4:6).
 The gospel (2 Timothy 1:11).
 “You must teach what is in accord with sound doctrine” (Titus 2:1).

 Teachers play an important role in the church.
-As a simplification, evangelists bring people into the church, and teachers build on that foundation to enable members in the church to minister according to their spiritual gifts.
-Of course, the categories overlap — evangelism frequently includes teaching (as seen in the ministry of Jesus and the sermons in Acts), and teaching must include the gospel — but in general, evangelism is targeted at nonmembers, and teaching is targeted at members.
+As a simplification, evangelists bring people into the church, and teachers build on that foundation to help members in the church to minister according to their spiritual gifts.
+The categories overlap — evangelism frequently includes teaching (as seen in the ministry of Jesus and the sermons in Acts), and teaching must include the gospel — but in general, evangelism is targeted at nonmembers, and teaching is targeted at members.

 That concludes our survey of the terms found in Ephesians 4:11.
 We will now look at bishops, elders and deacons.

-In many denominations, a bishop is a person who supervises all the churches in a region.
+In many denominations, a bishop supervises all the churches in a region.
 The bishop often leads the largest congregation in the largest city in the region.
 Hierarchical churches (Eastern Orthodox, Roman Catholic, Anglican, Methodist, etc.) assign a bishop to each region to have authority over the pastors and churches in that region.
 Each city or region has only one bishop.

 However, the New Testament does not reveal this particular structure.
 There was more than one bishop (NIV: overseer) in Ephesus, and more than one in Philippi (Acts 20:28; Philippians 1:1).
 Near Ephesus, Paul sent for the elders, called them all bishops, and told them to be pastors of the church (Acts 20:28).
 In Philippi, Paul greeted the bishops and deacons without mentioning pastors or elders (Philippians 1:1).
-This suggests that bishop, pastor and elder are overlapping terms.
+Bishop, pastor and elder are overlapping terms.

 When Paul wrote to Timothy, he listed qualifications for a bishop (1 Timothy 3:2) but not for an elder, even though Ephesus had elders (1 Timothy 5:17), and presumably Timothy would ordain elders.
 Paul left Titus on Crete to ordain elders (Titus 1:5).
 The qualifications for elders are brief (verse 6) and blend right into qualifications for bishops (verses 7-9).
 It seems that, although Paul used a different term in verse 7, he was talking about the same type of church leader as in verse 6.
 Why would Paul tell Titus about the qualifications of a bishop if Titus’ only commission was to ordain elders?
 This again suggests that bishop is another name for an elder.